LVLanding/LVLanding.github.io/README.md

-# lookview.xyz
+# LookView
-Holding page for LookView, a new project.
+Landing page for LookView, a new project.